 Make sure you bring a good pair of sunglasses, as the sun shines brightly and creates a sparkle on the bright blue water off the St. Lawrence River.
 There is also a strong glare coming off of the snow when the sun is out.

-Le Massif stands in the area of Charlevoix, which is also a great region for cross-country skiing.
-There is plenty of snow here and many kilometres of trails that require beginner to intermediate skill levels.
+Charlevoix is also a great region for cross-country skiing.
+There is usually plenty of snow here and many kilometres of trails that require beginner to intermediate skill levels.
 The trails begin very close to Quebec City and go on for long distances, both close to the banks of the St. Lawrence River and points north and northeast.
 Where cross-country skiing is possible, you will also find dog-sledding, snowmobiling and snowshoeing.

 DAY 8: LE MASSIF DE LA PETITE RIVIERE ST. FRANCOIS